WangFeng18/3d-gaussian-splatting/README.md

 We implement the 3d gaussian splatting methods through PyTorch with CUDA extensions, including the global culling, tile-based culling and rendering forward/backward codes.

+#### Update
+- 6/26/2023 Accelerate **Training** Speed from avg 4 it/s to 8 it/s, by replace part of atomicAdd by warp reduction primitive.

 | Scene | PSNR from paper | PSNR from this repo | Rendering Speed (official) | Rendering Speed (Ours) |
 | --- | --- | --- | --- | --- |
 | Garden | 25.82(5k) | 24.28 (7k) | 160 FPS (avg MIPNeRF360) | 60 FPS |